 Of course, she already knows this.
 But since we announced the pregnancy, I've been treated as the mother, while in Sam's own words, she's been treated "like the sidekick."

 "And Sam," I added, glancing at my wife with an awkward smile.
 "Of course," they said, realizing their slip-up.
-"Wishing a happy Mother's Day to all our mums and mums-to-be."
+"Wishing a happy Mother's Day to all our moms and moms-to-be."

 We were the only same-sex couple in our birthing class a few months before our baby arrived, and the instructor called us over at the end.
 "You know," she told Sam, "it's possible for you to take hormones and lactate if you want to breastfeed."
 I tried not to laugh.
 I'd been telling Sam that for months, but as a joke.
 Two hormonal women plus a newborn baby?
 No thanks.